SeniorMars/rust-presentation/rust-pres.md

 # History of Rust
   - Rust was a personal project that began in 2006 by Mozilla employee Graydon Hoare.
   - Hoare did not like how C++ handled concurrent code
-  - Rust was intended to be a language for highly concurrent and safe systems.
+  - Rust was intended to be a language for safe systems.
   - Mozilla began to sponsor the project in 2009.
   - The first prealpha release of Rust occurred in January 2012.
   - Rust 1.0 was released on May 15, 2015.